X-T-E-R/Uni-TTS/README.md

 ## Installation

-You could install this with the guide bellow, then download pretrained models from [GPT-SoVITS Models](https://huggingface.co/lj1995/GPT-SoVITS) and place them in `GPT_SoVITS/pretrained_models`, and put your character model folder in `trained`
+You could install this with the guide bellow, then download pretrained models from [GPT-SoVITS Models](https://huggingface.co/lj1995/GPT-SoVITS) and place them in `models/pretrained_models/gsv`, and put your character model folder in `models/gsv`

-Or just download the pre-packaged distribution for Windows. ( then put your character model folder in `trained` )
+Or just download the pre-packaged distribution for Windows. ( then put your character model folder in `models/gsv` )

 About the character model folder, see below